To: Federal Aviation Administration (FAA) The U.S. Department of Transportation (DOT)

 • Recognize military training and records as valid qualifications — just like we do for military pilots.

-• Partner with veteran-led organizations like Warriors in Need (WIN) to support a smoother transition to civilian careers.
+• Partner with veteran-led organizations like Warriors In Need (WIN), who better understand and support veterans and create a smoother veteran transition into civilian careers in the aviation industry.

 These are not new skills that need to be learned.
 These are veterans who have already done the job — and done it well — under the most demanding conditions.
 Let them work.
-Sign this petition and demand action now.
+Sign this petition, Support Veterans, and Demand Action Now.

 200,000+